Henrik Lundqvist joins group of legends who came to Washington in twilight of their careers

 Michael Jordan

-In January 2000, one year after he retired as a player from the Chicago Bulls for the second time, the Wizards hired Jordan as their president of basketball operations.
+In January 2000, a year after he retired as a player from the Chicago Bulls for the second time, the Wizards hired Jordan as their president of basketball operations.

 “I’m going to have my imprints and footprints all over this organization,” Jordan said at the time.
 “I look forward to turning this thing around.
 Right now we’re an underachieving team.”

 With Jordan serving his first year in the front office under majority owner Abe Pollin, Washington missed the playoffs for the 12th time in 13 seasons.
-In September 2001, three months after he and the Wizards used the first pick in the draft to select high school center Kwame Brown, the 38-year-old Jordan sold his ownership stake in the team and announced his return to the court.
+In September 2001, three months after the Wizards used the first pick in the draft to select high school center Kwame Brown, the 38-year-old Jordan sold his ownership stake in the team and announced his return to the court.

 “I feel there is no better way of teaching young players than to be on the court with them as a fellow player, not just in practice, but in NBA games,” Jordan, a five-time MVP who won six NBA titles with the Bulls, said in a statement.